ZexiXin/CYBR8420/Assurance Cases for Software Security Engineering.md

 * E2: Screenshot of Passcode in Croc - this is image shows evidence that details the system generated passcode.
 Croc system can automatically generated passcode.

-* E3: Screenshot of UI -
+* E3: Screenshot of UI - this is a user interface (UI) provide evidence details of the weakness or strength nature of the user generated passcode.
+Croc system displays one of the following passcode alert message “Weak Passcode” or “Strong Passcode” or “Passcode Mismatch”

 * E4: Croc activity log -  with passcode weakness status